fpgaminer/GPTQ-triton/README.md

 | FP16                                               |  16  |      -     |    72491    |   -  |    3.61   |  6.50 | 6.07 |

+## Requirements

+I haven't formalised the requirements yet, but generally nightly `transformers`; GPTQ-for-LLaMa to be able to quantize models and if you want to run comparison tests; triton 2.0; the usual other PyTorch requirements.

+**WARNING**: Please use a `transformers` commit _before_ 7dcd870.
+There is a 10% performance regression at that commit.

 ## Converting a model